Types of Soundproofing products

 Reducing Reflected Noise

 Reflected Sound is addressed by using Sound Absorption boards.
-We supply the Heraklith range of thermal / acoustic woodwool panels.
+We supply the Heraklith range of thermal / acoustic woodwool panels and sound absorption products.
 These sustainably sourced timber based panels are commonplace in recording studios, theatres, schools and colleges and are effective in reducing reverberated or echoed sound.

 The standard acoustic panels comprises a fine grade of cement-bound woodwool providing not just acoustic absorption but a degree of acoustic insulation, thermal insulation (thermal conductivity is 0.08W/mK), vapour permeability, 60 minutes fire protection and depending on how the boards are installed (the air gap behind) an alpha-W value of between 0.40 to 0.70Hz - Class C to D. With a layer of mineral wool behind the Woodwool panels, the alpha-W value is improved to between 0.75 to 0.95 - Sound Absorption Class B to A.